emqx/blog/en/202003/emqx-authentication-1-mqtt-connection-authentication-based-on-mysql.md

 In this article, the password of sample data is `test_password` and the encrypted salt is ` secret`.
 That is, the password used by the client for connection is `test_password`.

-In the configuration file `auth.mysql.password_hash` of EMQ X, **salt is just an identifier, which indicates the concatenation relationship between salt and the plaintext of the password.**
+In the configuration file `auth.mysql.password_hash` of EMQX, **salt is just an identifier, which indicates the concatenation relationship between salt and the plaintext of the password.**

-- If `auth.mysql.password_hash = md5,salt` is used, then the MD5 algorithm is used by EMQ X to encrypt ` test_passwordsecret` string
+- If `auth.mysql.password_hash = md5,salt` is used, then the MD5 algorithm is used by EMQX to encrypt ` test_passwordsecret` string
-- If `auth.mysql.password_hash = salt,md5` is used, then the MD5 algorithm is used by EMQ X to encrypt ` secrettest_password` string
+- If `auth.mysql.password_hash = salt,md5` is used, then the MD5 algorithm is used by EMQX to encrypt ` secrettest_password` string

 In this article, the first configuration method is used, inserting the obtained MD5 ciphertext into the table `` mqtt_user``.
 Readers can use [online MD5 tool](https://www.md5hashgenerator.com/) or write a program to encode the password.